mkdocstrings/griffe/docs/guide/contributors/workflow.md

 # Development workflow

-This document describes our workflow when developping features, fixing bugs and updating the documentation.
+This document describes our workflow when developing features, fixing bugs and updating the documentation.
 It also includes guidelines for pull requests on GitHub.

 ## Features and bug fixes